 You may be asked to comment on a patient's testamentary capacity where:

-Codicil – a subsequent addition or amendment to the original will.
+- Codicil: a subsequent addition or amendment to the original will.

-Banks v Goodfellow
+Some background - Banks v Goodfellow

-- The Lord Chief Justice said: 'It is essential...that a testator shall understand the nature of the act and its effects; shall understand the extent of the property of which he is disposing; shall be able to comprehend and appreciate the claims to which he ought to give effect; and, with a view to the latter object, that no disorder of the mind shall poison his affections, pervert his sense of right, or prevent the exercise of his natural faculties – that no insane delusion shall influence his will in disposing of his property and bring about a disposal of it which, if the mind had been sound, would not have been made.'
+- The Lord Chief Justice said: "It is essential...that a testator shall understand the nature of the act and its effects; shall understand the extent of the property of which he is disposing; shall be able to comprehend and appreciate the claims to which he ought to give effect; and, with a view to the latter object, that no disorder of the mind shall poison his affections, pervert his sense of right, or prevent the exercise of his natural faculties – that no insane delusion shall influence his will in disposing of his property and bring about a disposal of it which, if the mind had been sound, would not have been made."

-In order to have testamentary capacity the testator must be capable of understanding:
+In order to have testamentary capacity, the testator must be capable of understanding:

 - the nature and effect of making a will

-- the extent of his or her estate
+- the extent of their estate

 - the claims of those who might expect to benefit from the will.